 There’s a secret you can only learn if you get into many ATAC boots, and that is:

 You might find 6” side zipped ATACs a bit stiff in places which may mean somewhat uncomfortable.
 On the contrary, their 8” boots are much better regarding zippers.

 What about the bigger ones?
 Super comfy.
 No doubt on that.
 Your lower back and feet will gain ample support from these.

 Water, Chemical and Spill Proof

 The STORM and SHIELD ATAC boots are waterproof.
 The basic atac boots are not.
-As we described earlier, these boots have proper waterproofing system.
-You can rely on them while walking on 3-4 inch puddles.
+As we described earlier, these boots have a proper waterproofing system.
+Rely on them while walking on 3-4 inch puddles.
 Water would not seep in.
-On the contrary, they are breathable which is a better option.
+On the flip side, they are breathable which is a stronger option.

 5.11 ATAC boots are slip-resistant and even oil resistant.
-Their treds do not wear off easily, so there is no fear of losing the non slip properties after 6-9 months.
+Their treads do not wear off instantly, so there is no fear of losing the non-slip properties after 6-9 months.

 Toe Box and Safety

-All atac boots are not made for heavy-duty industrial or construction (but you can use them for risky jobs if you are buying the shield ones).
-So, you may not need safety or steel toe.
-Buy the shield ones if your you feel that your work needs it.
+All atac boots are not made for heavy-duty industrial or construction (but they‘re usable for risky jobs if you are buying the shield ones).
+So, you may not need a safety or steel toe.
+Buy the shield ones if you notice that your work requires it.
 Otherwise, it will be better to save the extra money.

 The toe box is adequate.
 Looks good for inspection.
-The toe is made of polishable full grain leather which is very important for servicemen.
+They make the toe with polishable full-grain leather which is very important for servicemen.